 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-You know what all these numbers mean?
+You know what all the numbers above mean?
 That people are leaving home and getting out to reconnect with loved ones and destinations.
-That’s great news especially compared to where we were two years ago.
+That’s great news, especially when you think about where we were just a few years ago.
 However, this creates a new problem … thieves know you and your neighbors most likely aren’t home.

 The officer had some tips and I’ve added some of mine as well.
 Hadfield advises three things: